nais/doc/docs/security/secrets/google-secrets-manager.md

         - secret: my-google-secret # value is the secret name in Google Secret Manager
     ```

+### Automatic Reload

+The Kubernetes secret will automatically have the `reloader.stakater.com/match: "true"` annotation set.

+If the value of the secret is changed or updated, any application that refers to this secret will be
+[automatically restarted](../../nais-application/config-reloading.md) to load the new values.

 ## Examples

 ### Example secret with single value format